david-palma/vodafone-station-ssid-change/README.md

-# vodafone-station-ssid-change
+# Changing the Vodafone Power Station SSID
-Procedure to change the SSID of the Vodafone Power Station
+This repository is meant to provide a step-by-step guide to change the SSID of the Vodafone Power Station.